What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

-So why are trading computers needed?
-People ask me all the time, Can I just go down to Best Buy or Costco and buy a computer off the shelf?
 And that’s a good question.
 But really, what it boils down to is what I call the trader’s biggest misconception…the number one misconception.

 It’s not like when you go to a web page, you go to Amazon, and you pull up a product.
 That’s just a static page; there’s no continuous flow of data.

-So let me give you an analogy so we can talk about this a little bit.
+Let me give you an analogy so we can talk about this a little bit.

-So think about this.
 When you go to Netflix and you go to start a movie, have you ever seen this, the little circle or spinning wheel?
 This is something called buffering.

-What your computer is actually doing as it connects to Netflix or YouTube or some other service… any website that sometimes when you have to log in, there’s a bit of a delay… what your computer is doing is it’s taking in a giant stream of real time data.
+What your computer is actually doing as it connects to Netflix or YouTube or some other service… any website that sometimes when you have to log in, there’s a bit of a delay… what your computer is doing is it’s taking in a giant stream of real-time data.

 The machine is actually gathering all this data, putting it all together into an image before it shows it to you.
 The machine wants to make sure it has enough data to show you a perfect picture.
 And that’s called buffering.

-Your computer has to turn all that data into charts and into indicators in spot-on real time.
+Your computer has to turn all that data into charts and into indicators in spot-on real-time.
 Your prices have to be spot on to the nanosecond.
 The same with your charts and indicators.
 Because if your computer can’t handle all the data that’s coming in, a bottleneck will develop.
 And what’s displayed on your screen will be slightly stale, slightly old.

 In other words, your pricing and your indicators could be a fraction of a second to even as much as several seconds old.
 So the prices you’re seeing on the screen and your indicators that you’re seeing on the screen are several seconds off.

 And so when you put your orders in to buy and sell, you’re going to get order executions that don’t match up to what you expected.
 This is something called slippage.
-Slippage is when you enter an order to buy a stock.

 It could be any security, but imagine you put a market order in to buy Apple at $358.20 cents, and you get filled at $358.72, because the price that you saw on your screen is not a perfect match to where the market really is.
 That is called slippage.